 Clarity of tone is maintained thanks to the high-impedance input and low-impedance output, which also encourages the vintage, spacious sounds of a plexi Marshall.

-This will be well suited to tech-friendly musicians who want something specifically capable of old amp sounds, with the inclusion of a boost switch and the exclusion of extensive EQ settings.
-It will be less suited to those who require hi/mid/low controls, or to those who want something straightforward.
+This will suit tech-friendly musicians who want something specifically capable of old amp sounds, including a boost switch and excluding extensive EQ settings.
+It will be less suited to those who require high, mid, or low controls or to those who want something straightforward.

 Features:

-- High-impedance input and low-impedance output maintains the clarity of tone.
+• High-impedance input and low-impedance output maintain the clarity of tone

 Carl Martin PlexiTone